CAcertOrg/cacert-infradocs/docs/systems/infra03.rst

 -------

 * Setup Icinga2 monitoring
-* Setup containers for MariaDB, Nextcloud, Taiga.io and other services
+* Setup containers for Taiga.io, Gitea, Zulip and other services

 Additional documentation
 ========================